Lana-L/lines-game/README.md

 ## Issues

 - Sometimes multiple calls go into the same cell.
-Tried hasChildNodes, children, firstChild, innerHTML...
+Tried hasChildNodes, children, firstChild, innerHTML... ✅ fixed with a while loop
+- How to stop first ball from animating when a different ball is clicked? ✅ fixed with tracking ball state global variable and a bunch of if/else
 - How to click to move?
-- How to stop first ball from animating when a different ball is clicked?

 ## Credits